floooh/rz80/doc/untangle.md

 5. CTC channel 1 ...
 6. 2 ...
 7. 3 ...
-4. finally the CPU processes interrupt requests from step 2 and 3
+4. finally the CPU processes interrupt requests from step 2 to 7

 The order in which those processing steps happen should follow the interrupt controller daisychain priorities in the system.